MUltiplexed Survey Telescope (MUST) Science White Paper I: Overview of Large-Scale Structure Cosmology in the Era of Stage-V Spectroscopic Surveys: Target Selection

 To provide the initial estimates of the redshift distributions for each population, we adopt a simple method based on the COSMOS2020\footnote{\url{https://astroweaver.github.io/project/cosmos2020-galaxy-catalog/}} photometric and photo-$z$ catalog \cite{Weaver2022}.
-Following the previous dropout-selection recipes, we designed the color cuts for the magnitude-limited samples for MUST to roughly reach the desired target density while ensuring a photometric redshift distribution consistent with the design.
+Following the previous dropout-selection recipes, we designed the color cuts for the magnitude-limited MUST samples to roughly achieve the desired target density while ensuring a photometric redshift distribution consistent with the design.
 We apply the bright object masks from the COSMOS field of the HSC-SSP Ultra-Deep survey.
-It results in a 1.5\,deg$^2$ effective footprint to estimate the target density.
+It results in an effective footprint of 1.5\,deg$^2$ to estimate the target density.
 We confirm that the choice of photometric measurements and the photo-$z$ estimations do not affect the derived redshift distribution.

 For the $u$-dropouts, we recover a $\sim$1,500\,deg$^{-2}$ sample within $22.4 < r < 24.5$~mag using the following criteria:

 About 88\% of the target has photo-$z$ within $2.2<z<3.5$ and shows a clear peak at $z=3$.
 We confirm that, while using different choices of $ugr$ or $ugi$ color cuts can change the target density from $\sim$800 to $>$2,000~deg$^{-2}$, the redshift distribution does not vary significantly.